Kinopoisk

 Kinopoisk (Кинопоиск, a portmanteau of "cinema" and "search") is a Russian online database of information related to films, TV shows including cast, production team, biographies, plot summaries, ratings, and reviews.
 Since 2018 (as КиноПоиск HD) also a subscription video on demand streaming service with several thousand films, TV series, cartoons and including premieres and exclusive ones, has also been available.

+History

 In 2013, Kinopoisk was purchased by Yandex, one of Russia's largest IT companies.
 In 2015, KinoPoisk underwent a total redesign.
 However, the new design was met with strong criticism by both users and the media for its inferior functionality and slower loading time.
-Within four days Yandex reverted the site to its former design that remains in use to this day.
+Within four days Yandex reverted the site to its former design.
+After that, new design features were introduced gradually.